MAKEroanoke/makeroanoke.org/site/content/_posts/2025-03-17-membership-page-draft.md

 * $50–Individual Membership
 * $90–Couple Membership
 * $35–Student Membership (Active School ID must be provided)
 * $25–Youth-Access Add-On (per child), for Minor Children of Members.
-Restrictions are spelled out in the handbook, in Section 1.3
+Restrictions are described in the handbook, in Section 1.3

 ### Membership Perks: